aws/aws-xray-sdk-python/README.md

 ### Ignoring httplib requests

 If you want to ignore certain httplib requests you can do so based on the hostname or URL that is being requsted.
+The hostname is matched using the Python [fnmatch library](https://docs.python.org/3/library/fnmatch.html) which does Unix glob style matching.

 ```python
 from aws_xray_sdk.ext.httplib import add_ignored as xray_add_ignored